 In the failed state of Zimbabwe, my elephant named "Janet" strolled leisurely along while Richard explained that his father was now retired from a 30-year career in management at a major gold mine.
 His pension, which was to be a fixed amount of money per month, was now worthless because of the uncontrollable inflation that has gripped the country.

 Each week, the stores now close for a day so that prices can be relabeled on food and merchandise.
 For all practical purposes, the local currency is now worthless.
 A restaurant menu lists meals in the local currency where the entres cost, say $1 million, but the largest bill in their currency is 100.
 The only alternative is to use foreign currencies.

 The country finds itself in this mess because its once-revered president has now been in office for 27 years and, at 83, is showing signs of weak leadership if not psychological problems.
 We all know what that can mean.
-It doesn't take long for powerful opportunists to fill the void with criminal activity like they did here back in the Nixon era.

 Today, Zimbabwe's government ministers have grabbed farms using their version of eminent domain, and instead of giving the land to small farmers, they have kept the large farms and just distributed them to government officials.
 The World Bank and foreign governments have cut off all aid to the country with the thought that this will force a change.
 Meanwhile, the people suffer with unemployment rates at 80 percent